groovybits/rsllm/README.md

 ### Configuration

-Create a `.env` file in the project root and add your OpenAI API key:
+Create a `.env` file in the project root and add your OpenAI API key (if using OpenAI):

     OPENAI_API_KEY=your_openai_api_key_here

+To use OpenAI GPT API instead of a local LLM, you need to have an account and an API key.
+You can sign up for an API key [https://beta.openai.com/signup/](https://beta.openai.com/signup/).

+You must alter the --host option to match your server for rsllm to fit your environment.
+For example, if you are running llama.cpp on the same machine as rsllm, you can use the following: `--host http://127.0.0.1:8080`.
+For using OpenAI GPT API you can use `https://api.openai.com`.

 ### Usage